 How Teamwork is Effective

 Practically teamwork is useful because you have a bunch of people creating one object or product.
 There are individual members of the team that need to be present for it to function well.
 Within the organization, there needs to be independence.
-Each team member needs to know what their job is, and they need to do their job well.
+Each team member needs to know what their job is, and they need to be able to do their job well.
 The team has to have clear and realistic goals.
-To have a successful team there needs to be a mixture of personality types on the side including type A and type B. Type A is neurotic and Type B is relaxed, Type A is organized, and Type B is comfortable.
+To have a successful team there needs to be a mixture of personality types including type A and type B. Type A is organized and detail oriented, and Type B is big picture and comfortable.
 It’s essential to have a mixture of these types of people within the team to balance it.

 Kinds of Teams

 There are many types of teams.
-A family unit is a team, a group of people who are working together at a company is a team as well.
-When you’re a part of a couple, you two are a team.
-A group of people who are engaged in competitive sports in high school is part of a team.
-These are all excellent examples of organizations.
+A family unit is a team.
+They are a group of people who are working together for a common goal.
+When you’re a part of a couple, you are also a team.
+A group of people who are engaged in competitive sports in high school are also a part of a team.
 Teamwork is an integral part of our lives.
 At one point or another, we will be a part of a team.